ubdella/LGG-MRI-Image-Segmentation/README.md

 This will train the UNet model on the LGG MRI Segmentation dataset.
 The trained model will be saved to the `models` directory.

-To segment an MRI image, you can use the following command:

-python segment.py --image <path_to_image>

 This will segment the MRI image and save the output to the `outputs` directory.

 ## Results
 The UNet model was able to achieve a Dice score of 0.85 on the LGG MRI Segmentation dataset.
-This means that the model was able to correctly segment 85% of the LGGs in the dataset.

 ## References
 * Original UNet Paper: https://arxiv.org/abs/1505.04597